best time to visit Indonesia

 First, its good to remember that Indonesia is huge.
 In most parts, the wet season is between October and April (low season) and the dry season is between May and September (high season) but this means different things for different regions.

-Best time to travel to Kalimantan and Bali
+Best time to visit to Kalimantan and Bali

 For some areas, like Kalimantan (Indonesian Borneo) and Bali – the difference between dry and wet season is minimal, with the ‘dry season’ (April to September) being just a tad hotter and a tad drier than the ‘wet season’ (October to March).
 May, June, and July are the coolest months in these parts, with temperatures dropping to around 28C.
 The hottest months are February and March, with temperatures steady around 30C.
 Monsoon season begins around October and continues to March, but rains come fast and leave just as quickly so you can expect clear blue skies and plenty of sun during this time.
 Because of this, even the wet season is a great time to travel to these parts.

 In fact, December and January are particularly fine times to visit Kalimantan and Bali since the higher water levels during this time of the year improves the accessibility of rivers and creeks.
 Not to mention that you’ll be able to avoid the typical swarms of tourists that flock in during the high season months of summer – and get the lower prices thanks to that.

 Best time to travel to Nusa Tenggara (Best time to visit Lombok, Flores, Gili Islands)

 But for other parts, such as the Nusa Tenggara islands, the difference is more significant with droughts being experienced during the dry season and floods in the wet season.
 Despite being just a little more east from Bali, these areas experience more pronounced seasons and during the wet season, the rain tends to come in sudden tropical downpours but it can also rain non-stop for days.